accessibility-exchange/co-design/src/steps/consulting-team-provides-feedback.md

 * For non-verbal consultants
 * For consultants who encounter barriers in articulating their thought processes easily
 * For newcomers and people who don’t speak the language used
+* Include a way to specify which feedback is from the consultant directly, and which feedback may include perspectives from the access supporter
+* Enable a circle of caregivers to all be a part of the process and provide safety
+* Entities should be flexible in case consultants’ access needs have changed

 ### Use community facilitation